scando1993/thingsboard.github.io/docs/user-guide/entities-and-relations.md

 ## Real-life application

-The easiest way to understand the concepts of ThingsBoard is to implement your first ThingsBoard application.
+The easiest way to understand the concepts of Pacificsoft is to implement your first Pacificsoft application.
 Let's assume we want to build an application that collects data from soil moisture and temperature sensors, visualize this data on the dashboard, detect issues, raise alarms and control the irrigation.